 Acknowledgements.
 Test runs with PALM have been performed at the supercomputers of the North-German Super-computing Alliance (HLRN), Germany, and CSC - IT Center for Science, Finland.
-This research was funded by Academy of Finland grant number 277664.
-BM and MS were supported by the Federal German Ministry of Education and Research (BMBF) under grant 01LP1601 within the framework of Research for Sustainable Development (FONA; https://www.fona.de).
-KK was supported by the Federal German Ministry of Economy and Energy (BMU) under grant 0325719C.
-We wish to thank the anonymous referees as well as Mr. Sebastian Giersch at Leibniz Universität Hannover and Dr. Jukka-Pekka Keskinen at Finnish Meteorological Institute for their help in improving the manuscript.
+We wish to thank the anonymous referees, as well as Sebastian Giersch at Leibniz Universität Hannover and Jukka-Pekka Keskinen at Finnish Meteorological Institute, for their help in improving the manuscript.